Anything that’s designed is used to complete an activity.

 - Implement changes/new design to restore access.

 Our first step is to isolate how a design outcome or a context is blocking access.
 What about the design is “broken”?
-Is it’s style off-putting or unable to be understood by the person who will use it?
-Are the design’s features formatted in such a way where they block successful use?
+Is its style off-putting or unable to be understood by the person who will use it?
+Are the design’s features formatted in such a way that they block successful use?
 Is the design in a state of disrepair or is it configured where it blocks access?
 For example:

 - A neighborhood community center’s doors automatically lock at 7 p.m., but meetings are scheduled till 10 p.m., so visitors get locked out if they leave to add coins to their parking meters.

 - Wi-fi coverage does not reach an entire middle school building, so student-athletes cannot study using their Chromebooks before after-school practice.

 - Information about diabetes treatment is written at a 10th-grade literacy level, but many in this neighborhood read at a 5th-grade level, so they can not read the instructions.